 It is important to note that health and safety depends largely on personal decisions made by informed individuals.
 Fresno State has health and safety responsibilities, but fulfillment of these responsibilities cannot and will not ensure any individual's health and safety.
 Too many factors beyond the University's control are involved.
 Each individual is personally responsible for avoiding risk and preventing injuries to themselves before, during, and after study or employment at Fresno State.
 The policies, protocols, and operational procedures developed by the Department do not alter or cancel any individual's personal responsibility, or in any way shift personal responsibility for the results of any individual's personal decisions or actions in any instance or over time to the University.

-Anyone who practices, rehearses or performs instrumental or vocal music has the potential to suffer injury related to that activity.
+Anyone who practices, rehearses, or performs instrumental or vocal music has the potential to suffer injuries related to that activity.
 Instrumental musicians are at risk for repetitive motion injuries.
-Sizable percentages of them develop physical problems related to playing their instruments; and if they are also computer users, their risks are compounded.
+Sizable percentages of them develop physical problems related to playing their instruments, and if they are also computer users, their risks are compounded.
 Instrumental injuries often include carpal tunnel syndrome, tendinitis, and bursitis.
 Incorrect posture, non-ergonomic technique, excessive force, overuse, stress, and insufficient rest contribute to chronic injuries that can cause great pain, disability, and the end of careers.